hammerheim-game/hammerheim-rules/5-warbands.md

 Leader: Any warrior within 6" of the Assassin Adept may use his Leadership instead of his own.
-Perfect Killer: An Assassin Adept always has an extra -1 modifier to any armour save the enemy has to take against wounds they inflicted (both with shooting and close combat weapons).
+Perfect Killer: An Assassin Adept always has an extra -1 modifier to any armor save the enemy has to take against wounds they inflicted (both with shooting and close combat weapons).
 0-2 Black Skaven